mart-mihkel/data-eng-project/README.md

 ## **Star Schema**

-To organize the data for efficient analysis, we created a **star schema** with the following components:
+To organize the data for efficient analysis, we created a **star schema** with the following components see [schema.yml](./dbt/models/star/schema.yml):

 1. **Fact Table**:
    - `accident_fact`: Captures accident-related metrics (e.g., number of injuries, fatalities).